CodingLife1024/blog-content/internship-experiences.md

 ##### How to build production level Python libraries

-I had to look up the open source code of several other Python libraries (like Scikit-learn and ast) to find the best practices for developing them.
+I had to look up the open source code of several other Python libraries (like scikit-learn, scipy and ast) to find the best practices for developing them.
 In the process, I learned how to deploy my own libraries to PyPi (although, the library I built within the firm was not deployed publicly).

 ##### Practices to follow while writing code that will later be reviewed and modified by other developers (to make their and your own future selves' lives easier)